What Is Mesothelioma?

 What is the average amount of legal settlements?

 It’s highly recommended that you work with an experienced asbestos attorney when taking legal action.
-Your lawyer will ensure you and your family are protected and your chances of successfully pursuing a lawsuit and compensation from asbestos trust funds are significantly increased.
+Your lawyer will ensure that you and your family are protected and your chances of successfully pursuing a lawsuit and compensation from asbestos trust funds are significantly increased.

 What is an asbestos trust fund?

 Asbestos trust funds are set up when an asbestos company files for bankruptcy to ensure future claimants receive compensation.
 In the United States, there are about 60 asbestos trusts, valued at an estimated $37 billion.
 Mesothelioma victims should consult with a specialized asbestos attorney to seek compensation from these trusts.
+Call the number above to connect with a qualified mesothelioma attorney.

-Does filing a claim cost money?
+Does filing a lawsuit cost money?

 How long does an asbestos claim take?
 What is the process like?